oblivion-hymns/leijona/README.md

 ```

 `html` will generate an .html file with a table displaying the results.

-`csv` will generate a comma-separated list of values in a CSV file;
+`csv` will generate a comma-separated list of values in a CSV file.

 `cli` will output the results directly to the command-line in which the script was run.
 This can also be used to pipe
 the contents of leijona to a file.